georgescutelnicu/Manga-Translator/README.md

 # Manga Translator

 Python tool for translating text found within speech bubbles in manga images.
-It utilizes YOLOv8 for bubble detection, MangaOCR for text extraction, and translation services like google and Helsinki-NLP's opus-mt-ja-en model for text translation.
+It utilizes YOLOv8 for bubble detection, MangaOCR for text extraction, and translation services like google, bing, baidu and Helsinki-NLP's opus-mt-ja-en model for text translation.

 ## How it works